Jarrett Allen NBA Playoffs Player Props: Cavaliers vs. Knicks

 Jarrett Allen Insights vs. the Knicks

-- Allen is responsible for attempting 9.0% of his team's field goal attempts this season with 9.2 per game.
+- Allen has taken 9.2 shots per game this season and made 5.9 per game, which account for 9.0% and 11.8%, respectively, of his team's total.

-- Allen's Cavaliers average 98.7 possessions per game, fewest among NBA teams, while the Knicks are one of the league's slowest with 101 possessions per contest.
+- Allen's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Cavaliers average the fewest possessions per game with 98.7.

-- The Knicks give up 42 rebounds per contest, ranking seventh in the NBA.
+- On the boards, the Knicks have conceded 42 rebounds per game, which puts them seventh in the league.

-- The Knicks are the 13th-ranked team in the league, giving up 25.1 assists per contest.
+- In terms of assists, the Knicks have allowed 25.1 per contest, 13th in the NBA.

 Jarrett Allen vs. the Knicks